Langdon Winner

-Langdon Winner (born August 7, 1944) is Thomas Phelan Chair of Humanities and Social Sciences in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute, Troy, New York.
+Langdon Winner (born August 7, 1944) is an American academic who is the Thomas Phelan Chair of Humanities and Social Sciences in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute, Troy, New York.
+His academic interests include science, technology, American popular culture, and theories of sustainability and he is known for his articles and books on science, technology, and society.
+He also spent several years as a reporter, rock music critic, and contributing editor for Rolling Stone magazine.

+Career

 Langdon Winner was born in San Luis Obispo, California.
-He received his B.A. in 1966, M.A. in 1967 and Ph.D. in 1973, all in political science at the University of California, Berkeley.
+He received his B.A. in 1966, M.A. in 1967 and Ph.D. in 1973, all in political science, at the University of California, Berkeley.
 His primary focus was political theory.

-He has been a professor at Leiden, MIT, University of California, Los Angeles and at the University of California, Santa Cruz.
+He has served as professor at the University of Leiden, MIT, University of California, Los Angeles and at the University of California, Santa Cruz.
 Since 1985 he has been at the Rensselaer Polytechnic Institute; he was a visiting professor at Harvey Mudd College (2000) and Colgate University (2001).
 In 2010 he was a Fulbright Fellow visiting the Universidad Complutense in Madrid.

-Winner lives in southern Maine.
-He is married to Gail P. Stuart and has three children.
 His interests include science, technology, American popular culture, and theories of sustainability.

-Winner is known for his articles and books on science, technology, and society.
-He also spent several years as a reporter, rock music critic, and contributing editor for Rolling Stone magazine.